idancali/picky-ios/README.md

 Picky iOS SDK
 =========

 [Picky](https://github.com/floere/picky) is lightweight semantic text search engine.
-The Picky iOS SDK enabled your iOS app to talk to a Picky server and to easily perform search operations.
+The Picky iOS SDK enables your iOS app to talk to a Picky server and to easily perform search operations.

 ### Getting Started

+The Picky iOS SDK is a breeze to setup and use.
+All you need to do is add the kit to your app, include the header in your code and perform a search operation.
+That's it.

 #### Add via CocoaPods

 ```ruby
 platform :ios, '7.0'
 pod "Picky", "~> 0.1.0"